mxagar/mlflow_guide/MLflow_summary.md

 # To start the UI pointing to another tracking folder than mlruns
 mlflow ui --backend-store-uri 'my_tracking'

+# MLflow locally with Tracking Server
+# --backend-store-uri: We specify our backend store, here a SQLite DB
+# --default-artifact-root: Directory where artifacts are stored, by default mlruns, here ./mlflow-artifacts
+# --host, --port: Where the server is running, and the port; here localhost:5000
+mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./mlflow-artifacts --host 127.0.0.1 --port 5000
+# Then, we can browse http.://127.0.0.1:5000
+# In the exeperimentes, the tracking URI is http.://127.0.0.1:5000

+# Remote and Distributed: MLflow with remote Tracking Server and cloud/remote storages
+mlflow server --backend-store-uri postgresql://user:password@postgres:5432/mlflowdb --default-artifact-root s3://bucket_name --host remote_host --no-serve-artifacts
 ```

 ## Tracking: Logging